 Types of Projects Funded

-Preference will be given to those projects that directly address funding priorities.
-Examples of projects that could be funded include:
+Preference will be given to projects that directly address funding priorities.
+Examples of projects that can be funded include:

-Preservation projects that mitigate unstable or deteriorating historical records through conservation treatment, or reformatting of the records through microfilming.
+Preservation projects that mitigate unstable or deteriorating historical records through conservation treatment or microfilming.

 Access projects that promote the availability of historical records.
-Examples include: processing collections through arrangement and description; indexing; creating electronic catalog records; automating finding aids; digitizing historical records; placing copies in other repositories that have agreed to accept them.
+Examples include: processing collections through arrangement and description; indexing; creating electronic catalog records; automating finding aids; digitization; and placing copies in other repositories.

-Training programs that focus on developing best practices that can be used to train staff in more than one repository or in a repository experiencing high turnover.
+Training programs that focus on developing best practices to train staff in more than one repository or in a repository experiencing high turnover.

-Promotional programs that promote the preservation or access to historical documents such as conferences, workshops, symposia, audio/visual presentations, etc.
+Promotional programs that promote the preservation of or access to historical documents through conferences, workshops, symposia, audio/visual presentations, and so forth.

-Program development projects that establish or elevate standards of archival or records management practice in the application repository.
-This approach involves surveys of collections, assessment of environmental controls and establishment of records management programs
+Program development projects that establish or elevate standards of archival or records management practice.
+Examples include surveys of collections, assessment of environmental controls, and establishment of records management programs

 Eligible entities include:

-a. state agencies as prescribed in the Public Records Act; except the state records center and archives;
+a. state agencies as prescribed in the Public Records Act; except the State Records Center and Archives (SRCA);

 b. public schools;